 3.3.1.
 Establish background PCD response levels by conducting initial experiments with a cell exposure compartment filled with control liquid (e.g. degassed water or cell media).

 3.3.1.1.
-Record PCD data without driving the ultrasound source to establish background electronic noise levels.
+Record PCD data without driving the US source to establish background electronic noise levels.

 3.3.1.2.
-Record PCD while driving the ultrasound source at the full range of planned drive levels.
+Record PCD data while driving the US source at the full range of planned drive levels.
 This data will indicate what parts of the acoustic response are unrelated to the cavitation agents to be tested subsequently.

-NOTE: common laboratory liquids (e.g. PBS or cell media) will exhibit cavitation if not degassed.
+NOTE: common laboratory liquids (e.g. PBS or cell media) exhibit cavitation at moderate pressures (e.g. 0.5 MPa at 0.5 MHz) if not degassed.

 3.3.2.
 Before commencing measurements, give time for the suspension to thermally equilibrate with the chamber temperature.
 A fine needle thermocouple may be useful for this purpose.